Afirestriker/react-concepts-in-action/ReactJS-Tutorial/README.md

       * Here the word **React** represents to import entire object from the file 'react'.
       * **{ Component }** means we specify to import the particular property from the file.

+* #### Q7.
+What the difference between `<React.Fragment>...</React.Fragment` and `<>...</>`?
+  * Answer
+    * Well both create a fragment i.e. empty node to wrap multiple and return multiple node while writting JSX.
+    * The major difference comes when you want to add attributes in the fragment node.
+    * For example: As per react classification.
+It it necessary to add a `key` attributes while rendering a list of items.
+For performance in comparing react virtual DOM and brower DOM.
+    * In the `<React.Fragment>` you can add the attribute **key** whereas in the empty fragment `<>` it is not possible.